11 Awesome Greenhouse Ideas for Spring

 This space-saving fold-down greenhouse is ideal for small backyards.
-This backyard greenhouse DIY attaches to a wall and folds down like an awning, so you can leave it up in warm weather and lower it to protect tender plants when frost is forecast.
-Made from PVC pipe and plastic sheeting it’s also lightweight, easy to adjust and it can be built in an afternoon – less if you have the PVC piping pre-cut at the hardware store or home center.
-And you can even make PVC patio furniture to match!
+This backyard DIY greenhouse attaches to a wall and folds down like an awning, so you can leave it up in warm weather and lower it to protect tender plants when frost is forecast.
+Made from PVC pipe and plastic sheeting it's also lightweight, easy to adjust and it can be built in an afternoon — less if you have the PVC piping pre-cut at the hardware store or home center.

-How about a miniature greenhouse that folds away when it’s not needed?
-This cleverest of greenhouse ideas can be placed anywhere in your yard that’s sunny, protected and flat.
-Measuring just 4 feet x 4 feet, and with windows made from plastic film, this collapsible greenhouse is lightweight and portable.
-And, it sits on its own pressure-treated wood platform. – take a look at our guide to building a deck.
+How about a miniature greenhouse that folds away when it's not needed?
+This cleverest of greenhouse ideas can be placed anywhere in your yard that's sunny, protected and flat.
+Measuring just 4 ft. x 4 ft., and with windows made from plastic film, this collapsible greenhouse is lightweight and portable.
+And it sits on its own pressure-treated wood platform.
 You can build this greenhouse in a weekend for less than $300.

 Recycled Frames Greenhouse

-If you want to raise your seedlings and help the environment at the same time, how about a backyard greenhouse DIY made from repurposed materials?
+If you want to raise your seedlings and help the environment at the same time, how about a backyard DIY greenhouse made from repurposed materials?
 This smart little greenhouse uses recycled window frames mounted on cinder blocks to make construction quick and easy.
-And when you’re done, make the greenhouse all your own by adding window boxes, planters and hanging baskets for the finishing touch.
-Follow this series of blog posts to see how it’s done.
-And, check out our tips on getting your garden started.
+And when you're done, make the greenhouse all your own by adding window boxes, planters and hanging baskets for the finishing touch.
+Follow this series of blog posts to see how it's done.

 Plastic Bottle Greenhouse